icabetong/hermes/README.md

 The UI is designed using TailwindCSS, making it responsive and visually appealing.
 The application is built using TypeScript, which provides type checking and helps catch errors before runtime.
 Vue 3 provides reactive data bindings and efficient rendering, making the application fast and responsive.

-The application is deployed using GitHub Pages and can be easily customized and extended.
-The code is well-organized and modular, making it easy to maintain and update.

-This repository can be used as a starting point for building more complex pharmacy inventory management systems or as a standalone application for small pharmacies.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).